Why is my cat throwing up white foam? We spoke to a vet to find out

 There are many potential causes of vomiting in cats.
 Trying to figure out the cause of your cat’s vomiting by yourself, or through internet research, is likely to be an exercise in futility.
 A physical examination and laboratory tests are usually needed to determine the cause of a cat’s vomiting.

-In addition to arriving at a diagnosis, your veterinarian can treat potential complications of vomiting.
-Repeated vomiting can lead to dehydration, requiring fluid therapy for rehydration.
+In addition to arriving at a diagnosis, your vet can treat potential complications of vomiting.
+Repeated vomiting can lead to dehydration in cats, requiring fluid therapy for rehydration.
 Additionally, vomiting cats can develop hepatic lipidosis (fatty liver disease) if they do not eat adequate amounts of food.
-Your veterinarian can assess your cat’s hydration, determine whether fluid therapy is needed, and address your cat’s vomiting to prevent further fluid loss and reduce the risk of hepatic lipidosis.
+Your vet can assess your cat’s hydration, determine whether fluid therapy is needed, and address your cat’s vomiting to prevent further fluid loss and reduce the risk of hepatic lipidosis.

 Can I treat my cat’s vomiting at home?